ahsansoftengineer/PREP/- INTRODUCTION.md

 First and foremost, I want to express my gratitude for the opportunity to interview for a position with your company today.

 ### INTRODUCTION
-My name is Muhammad Ahsan, and I would describe myself as a Senior Software Engineer or Full Stack Developer.
+My name is Muhammad Ahsan, and I would describe myself as a Senior Software Engineer.

 #### CURRENT ROLE
 During my time at Starbazaar, my primary roles and responsibilities can be described as: